The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Introduction

-The connection among semiclassical orthogonal polynomials (classical orthogonal polynomials related to a suitable weight function) and Painlev\'e/Garnier systems has been demonstrated in \cite{Magnus95}.
+\begin{rem} The connection among semiclassical orthogonal polynomials (classical orthogonal polynomials related to a suitable weight function) and Painlev\'e/Garnier systems has been demonstrated in \cite{Magnus95}.
 It has been shown that coefficients of three term recurrence relations, satisfied by several semiclassical orthogonal polynomials, can be expressed in terms of solutions of Painlev\'e/Garnier systems (see \cite{Clarkson13, Nakazono13, OWF11,Van07,Witte09,Witte15,WO12} for example).
-Thus there exists a close connection among the Pad\'e method and the theory of semiclassical orthogonal polynomials.
-Namely, using both approaches, we can obtain the evolution equations, the Lax pairs and the special solutions for the corresponding Painlev\'e/Garnier systems.
-(The theory of semiclassical orthogonal polynomials is more general and the Pad\'e method is simpler.
-For example, their relation was briefly proved in \cite{Yamada09-1}.) \sq } \end{rem}
+Thus there exists a close connection\footnote{The theory of semiclassical orthogonal polynomials give more general solutions of Painlev\'e/Garnier systems and the Pad\'e method is simpler to compute.
+For example, their relation was briefly proved in \cite{Yamada09-1}.} between the Pad\'e method and the theory of semiclassical orthogonal polynomials.
+Namely, using both approaches, we can obtain the evolution equations, the Lax pairs and the special solutions for the corresponding Painlev\'e/Garnier systems. \sq \end{rem}